 In this method, work items are printed visually.
 It allows team members to see the state of every piece of work at every development stage.
 Moreover, a team member gets overview who’s doing what and can identify and eliminate problem areas in the process.

 Kanban methodology allows reprioritizing work as per the need of stakeholders.
 As work moves from one state to another, some extra work also added until the flow is steady.
 The team collaborates with each other to improve the flow of work throughout the project.
-Kanban process is never restricted to set process and defined sprint backlog.
+Kanban in Agile process is never restricted to set process and defined sprint backlog.
 So, it offers flexibility for developers.

 - The goal is set to satisfy the customer by offering continuous improvement delivery of software.